worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Peterson actually smiled.
 "Good news.
 Chen, finish your log and get some sleep.
 You pulled a long one."

-Sarah nodded.
+Liv nodded.
 She completed her official log entry: *"0417 PST: V2 signal loss.
 1157 PST: Signal reacquired.
 Duration: 7 hours 40 minutes.
 Cause: Preliminary assessment suggests solar radiation interference.
 All systems nominal."*

 Then she went to her car, sat in the parking lot, and wrote in her personal notebook: